rbuchberger/jekyll_picture_tag/readme.md

 The `output_path` is never deleted on site compilation.
 You should only store generated images in the `output_path` directory.
 Before you commit a version of your site you may want to manually clean the directory and re-generate.

-You should always use a build process to optomize your site assets, including images.
+You should always use a build process to optimize your site assets, including images.
 If you're a cool kid you should take a look at [Yeoman](http://yeoman.io/) and [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb).

 ## Contribute